diffusionflow/iclr25/_posts/2025-04-28-distill-example.md

 \end{equation}
 $$

 Note that we have introduced an additional parameter $\varepsilon_t$ which controls the amount of stochasticity at inference time.

+To summarize,   flow matching frameworks can be entirely determined by three hyperparameters

 <div style="padding: 10px 10px 10px 10px; border-left: 6px solid #FFD700; margin-bottom: 20px;">
-  Flow matching frameworks can be entirely determined by three hyperparameters
   <p>1. $\alpha_t$ which controls the data component in the interpolation. </p>
   <p>2. $\sigma_t$ which controls the noise component in the interpolation. </p>
   <p style="margin: 0;">3. $\varepsilon_t$ which controls the amount of stochasticity at inference time. </p>
 </div>

-### Equivalence of the points of view
+### Equivalence of the two frameworks:

 Despite their clear similarities it is not immediately clear how to link the diffusion model framework and the flow matching one.
 Below, we provide formulae which give a one-to-one mapping between the two frameworks.
 In short: